laminas/laminas-validator/doc/book/validators/is-countable.md

 ## Supported options

-The following options are supported for `Zend\Validator\IsCountable`:
+The following options are supported for `Laminas\Validator\IsCountable`:

 - `count`: Defines if the validation should look for a specific, exact count for the value provided.